ujjwalr/PredictReadmission_AML/README.md

-# PredictReadmission_AML
-This repository consists of scripts referenced in the readmission prediction using AML blog.
-The blog is published as part of the Amazon web services big data blog and can be accessed at the following link: <>
+This repository consists of scripts referenced in the [Readmission Prediction Through Patient Risk Stratification Using Amazon Machine Learning](URL) post on the AWS Big Data blog.